 - Dimensions: 245 x 175 x 8.3 mm, 544g weight

 - Display: 10.5-inch PixelSense display; 1,920 x 1,280 resolution (220ppi), 3:2 aspect ratio

 - Connections: 1 x USB-C, 3.5 mm headphone jack, 1 x Surface Connect port, Surface Type Cover Port, 1 x MicroSDXC Card Reader

-- Accessories: Type Cover, Surface Dial, Microsoft Office, and Surface Pen (all sold separately)
+- Accessories: Type Cover, Surface Dial and Surface Pen (all sold separately)

-Surface Go's Type Cover comes in standard black (plastic), or you can get it in Alcantara fabric in the following colours: Burgundy, Cobalt Blue, or Platinum.
-The Surface Mobile Mouse, which has Bluetooth pairing, also comes in Burgundy, Cobalt Blue, or Platinum.
+The Surface Go Type Cover comes in standard black (plastic), or you can get it in Alcantara fabric in the following colours: Burgundy, Cobalt Blue, or Platinum.
+The Surface Go 2 itself only comes in a single colour - Platinum.